Saturday, December 30, 2006

 And to prevent this log from becoming a story of just cats and chickens, here's how I am doing!

 I went to my college today for the opening of the school year.
 My schedule is amazing: I only have 1 class until fall break, and 1 class from fall break to Christmas.
 All of the other assignments don't require presence at school.
-That means
+That means that, including work, my week will look like this:

 Monday: 1 class 2nd 9 weeks, after that: nothing (I mean write thesis)